Shopify/promise-kotlin/README.md

 ### Features
 This implementation of `Promise` provides next key-features:

-- promises are "cold" by default, that means you must explicitly subscribe in order to start task execution
+- promises are "cold" by default, what means until you explicitly subscribe to this promise task won't be executed
 - implemented in monadic way: it's super easy to extend and introduce own custom behaviour with `bind` operation
 - micro framework: very light weight implementation that offers only core functionality but at the same time flexible enough to extend
 - implementation synchronization lock free: uses CAS/atomic operations internally